SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 ## Overview

-mobileid:auth is a module that only asks about MSISDN mobileid:AuthAlias is module where the username can be aliased in a database and optional validation of a password.
+mobileid:auth is a module for login with Mobile ID.

 ## Install